Fios-Quest/advanced-rust-in-easy-steps/src/patterns/builder.md

 }
 ```

-Using the typed builder we prevent `.build()` being called unless all required data has been set.
-Rather than runtime
+Using the typestate builder we prevent `.build()` being called unless all required data has been set.
+Rather than
-validation, we get compile time valiation!
+runtime validation, we get compile time validation!

 Pro's and Con's